tannerblair/austin-transition-zone-vizualizer/README.md

 # Austin Transition Zone Vizualizer
 A web app for visualizing the transition zone offsets proposed by City Council.

+An example of what the map looks like when loaded:
 ![](images/sample.png)

+An example of what it looks like when you zoom in to a specific corridor:
 ![](images/sample-zoomed.PNG)

 ## DISCLAIMER